rendznicoy/rendznicoy/README.md

 - ☕ Fueled by coffee and curiosity
 - 🎮 Gaming enthusiast when not coding
 - 📚 Always learning something new in tech
-- 🌟 Believer in the power of clean code and great user experiences